 - Test: Students must take an exam and admission is based on the student’s test score.

 - Audition: Students must attend an audition.
 Admission is based on the audition as well as a review of the student’s record.

 The Specialized High School Admissions Test (SHSAT) and Laguardia High School Auditions

-This year, the SHSAT is being offered on October 21st and 22nd (with makeup dates in November).
+This year, the SHSAT is being offered on October 26, October 27, November 2, or November 17.
 LaGuardia will be offering auditions for their various studios in November.
 In order to receive an SHSAT testing ticket (and take the SHSAT exam) and/or audition at LaGuardia, students must complete the SHSAT/LaGuardia pre-registration survey and return the signed and dated form to Ms. Eldridge by October 10th.

 Citywide High School Fair

 The Citywide HS fair was held on the weekend of September 16th and 17th.

 In addition to the Citywide HS fair, each individual borough holds their own HS fair.
 Borough HS fairs will be held on the weekend of October 14th and 15th from 11am-3pm.
 You must RSVP for an arrival time.
 To RSVP, visit the DOE’s High School Admissions Calendar.